scardine/SabreAPI/README.md

 Python bindings to the Sabre REST API (https://developer.sabre.com/docs/read/REST_APIs)

-This is a quick hack for a Hackathon sponsored by Sabre (the event was sponsored, not this project).
+This is a quick hack (~100 LoC) I made for a Hackathon sponsored by Sabre (the event was sponsored, not this project).
 Lots of room for improvement, feel free to send a PR.

 ## Usage